diana-hui-yang/cohesity-scripts/oracle/cohesityadapter/create-standby/README.md

 - chmod 750 create-standby-cohesityadapter.bash

 ## Description
-This script will Instantiate Oracle Data Guard Physical Standby from Cohesity backup.
+This script will instantiate an Oracle Data Guard Physical Standby from a Cohesity backup.
 A Cohesity Oracle recovery view needs to be created first.
-When run the script without any options, it displays the script usage.
-When using "-w yes" parameter, the script builds a softlink of backup files in NFS mounts of Cohesity view to a single directory under /tmp/ and creates RMAN commands without executing it.
+When running the script without any options, it displays the script usage.
+When using the "-w yes" parameter, the script builds a softlink of backup files in NFS mounts of the Cohesity view to a single directory under /tmp/ and creates RMAN commands without executing them.

 Required parameters